-The UK left the European Union (EU) and the EEA on January 31, 2020 under the terms of a withdrawal agreement (which established an implementation period within which aspects of EU law would continue to apply in the UK until December 31, 2020).
+The UK left the EU and the EEA on January 31, 2020 under the terms of a withdrawal agreement (which established an implementation period within which aspects of EU law would continue to apply in the UK until December 31, 2020).
 While the terms of the withdrawal agreement did not include a deal regarding the trade of goods and services between the UK and the EU, the UK reached a separate agreement with the EU regarding such matters on December 24, 2020.
 Nonetheless, the Brexit deal is limited for financial services and therefore the future application of EU-based legislation to the private fund industry in the UK and the EU will ultimately depend on how the UK renegotiates its financial services relationship with the EU.

 There are currently a series of initiatives at the EU level to implement the EU's Action Plan on Financing Sustainable Growth.
 Regulation (EU) 2019/2088 on Sustainability-related disclosures in the financial services sector (SFDR) was published on December 9, 2019 and entered into force on December 29, 2019.
 The purpose of the SFDR is to achieve more transparency around how financial market participants incorporate consideration of sustainability risks (defined as any environmental, social or governance event or condition that, if it occurs, could cause a negative material impact on the value of the investment) into their investment decision-making processes.
 Under the SFDR, fund managers may be required to provide certain disclosures in pre-contractual documentation and on their websites on the manner in which such sustainability risks are accounted for and integrated into their investment decision-making process and the potential impact of sustainability risks on the returns of their funds.
+The practical implementation of the SFDR requires Regulatory Technical Standards which came into force on 1 January 2023.